Day 5 Lake Garda to Verona 35 km

 Fortunately Peschiera itself was another gem and well worth a visit.
 We were back in the land of oleanders, figs, potted geraniums and olive trees that skirted the lakeside esplanade as we walked from our hotel in search of dinner.
 We found a floating restaurant that was just gorgeous.
 One of the bonuses of being Europe in summertime are the long days – it doesn’t get dark until after 10pm at night and people eat late, enjoying the long twilight and balmy evenings.

 NOTE: While I go for the prosecco and pinot gris, me mate always drinks red wine and, having zero Italian, was having a bit of difficulty explaining to waitstaff that he likes a full-bodied, robust wine.
-Paolo, our very nice young waiter in Peschiera, gave hime a good tip – he told him that should ask for corposa – which literally means having the corpse in it!!
+Paolo, our very nice young waiter in Peschiera, we gave him a good tip – he told him that should ask for corposa – which literally means having the corpse in it!!

 Even after a few corpses, he still managed to get back on the bike the next day for our final run to Verona.